herd/herdtools7/asllib/README.md

 ### Basics

-If `my-test.asl` contains a valid ASL specification returning 0, the tool `aslref` does not print anything and exit with code 0.
+If `my-test.asl` contains a valid ASL specification returning 0, the tool `aslref` does not print anything and exits with code 0.
 ```bash
 $ aslref my-test.asl
 ```